krzysztofzablocki/Sourcery/README.md

 ## Usage

-Sourcery is a command line tool, you can either run it manually or in a custom build phase using following command:
+Sourcery is a command line tool, you can either run it manually or in a custom build phase using the following command:

 ```
 $ ./sourcery --sources <sources path> --templates <templates path> --output <output path>